ClevelandMuseumArt/junior-dev-code-test/README.md

 ## Completion and Submission

 Completed work should include all code to arrive at the solution, plus all code, assets, and resources required to run the solution.
+Please describe your approach to this problem in a few sentences.
+Were there any alternatives that you considered?

 PLEASE INCLUDE a detailed README containing requirements and instructions for running the project locally.

+Please INCLUDE a requirements file with all the dependcies required to run the code to generate the json files.

 All completed work should be pushed to a public repo on GitHub.